dingherself/130/index.md

   </div>
 </div>
 {% endif %}

-What is sex?
-Is it a mere accident that the English term "sex" refers to both an activity and a system of categorization?
-How does sex relate to gender and love, and how might the experiences of queer and trans people both complicate and illuminate these connections?
-What counts as having sex in the first place, and what counts as having good sex?
-How should we think about consent, desire, objectification, and sexualization in connection to sexual autonomy and gender equality?
-This course surveys these central questions about sex, gender, and love, and in so doing, aims to introduce students to the burgeoning interdisciplinary field of social philosophy.

 <p align="center"><strong><a href="{{ site.baseurl }}{% link syllabus.md %}">syllabus</a></strong> &#124; <strong><a href="{{ site.baseurl }}{% link schedule.html %}">schedule</a></strong> &#124; <strong><a href="{{ site.learning_site}}">D2L site</a></strong></p>